The dilaton gravity hologram of double-scaled SYK: Fakeness and length positivity in the q-Schwarzian

 \subsection{Length positivity explains the difference of temperature and fake temperature}

-Let us now show that in the q-Schwarzian model all mismatches with DSSYK are solved in one go, by imposing the positivity constraint $\varphi\geq 0$, and using initial and final conditions $\varphi=0$.
+Let us now show that in the q-Schwarzian model all mismatches with DSSYK are solved in one go, by imposing the positivity constraint $\varphi\geq 0$ on the classical solution, and using initial and final conditions $\varphi=0$.
 Recall that the classical solutions of the q-Schwarzian theory take the form \eqref{ads}

 Here we included an integration constant $c$, which represents a simple time shift.
-Part of the classical solution \emph{violates} $\varphi\geq 0$.
+Part of the classical solution violates $\varphi\geq 0$.
 We can find a solution that \emph{does} satisfy the constraint $\varphi\geq 0$ and the boundary conditions $\varphi(0)=\varphi(\beta)=0$ by choosing $c=\theta$, and copying the existing solution for the interval where $\varphi$ is non-negative, as follows:

 This precisely matches with the classical DSSYK two point function \eqref{semicl_twopoint}.
 Indeed, recall $\varphi=\abs{\log q}n$, where $n$ is the number of chords in DSSYK.
 Crucially, this number of chords must always be positive.
 The shift by $\theta$ in the denominator ensures furthermore that $n(0)=n(\beta)=0$.